Net-AI-Git/PSD-env/main/docs/app_tab_visualizer.md

 #### Method: `_on_envelope_change(self, attr, old, new)`

 **Purpose:**
 Callback function triggered when user edits envelope points in the Bokeh plot.
-Stores modifications and updates legend with new RMS values.
+Stores modifications and directly updates legend with new RMS values without redrawing the entire plot.

 **Parameters:**
 - `attr (str)` - Attribute name that changed (always 'data' for this callback)